 Students may apply for transfer credit upon acceptance at Teachers College.
-Transfer credit is

-College that is then applied toward a Teachers College degree.
+Transfer credit is based on graduate coursework completed at another institution prior to enrolling at Teachers College that is then applied toward a Teachers College degree.

 Eligibility for transfer credit depends on the student's Teachers College program: